nusco/decision-boundary/README.md

 ## Usage

-Call the `plot` method, passing your data, and the classification function as a lambda:
+Call the `show` method, passing your data, and the classification function as a lambda:

     import decision_boundary
-    decision_boundary.plot(data.X_all, data.Y_all, classification_function)
+    decision_boundary.show(data.X_all, data.Y_all, classification_function)

 You'll get something like this: